NLnetLabs/krill/doc/development/04_es_krill.md

 need, but it allows us the flexibility to adapt it to our specific needs, and avoids the complication from concepts that we do not need.

-Krill uses its own event sourcing library code, which is used by both the `PubServer` and `CaServer`.
+Krill uses its own event sourcing library code which can be found under `src/commons/eventsourcing`.
-The components can be found under `src/commons/eventsourcing`.
 We will describe the concepts and code here, and include code (snippets).
 But, obviously, the real code is leading - so be sure to check it and fix this documentation if the two should disagree!

 KeyValueStore and JSON